15 November 2024

 People suck.

 Probably the biggest, most common excuse is that people suck.
 That’s the excuse of this blogger I mentioned up top: People suck.
-When he goes to church, he finds himself surrounded by a bunch of Christianists who are more interested in perpetuating their politics than in growing God’s kingdom; who are too busy judging their neighbors to love them; who are too fixated on money to really worship Jesus; whose leadership is more into self-promotion than kingdom promotion.
+When he goes to church, he finds himself surrounded by a bunch of Christianists who are more interested in perpetuating their politics than in growing God’s kingdom.
+Who are too busy judging their neighbors to love them.
+Who are too fixated on money to really worship Jesus.
+Whose leadership is more into self-promotion than kingdom promotion.

-It’s a surprisingly simple problem: Christians are people, and people are awful.
+In any case it’s a surprisingly simple problem: Christians are people, and people are awful.

-’Cause we’re sinners.
+’Cause we’re sinners!
 Even the best Christians sin.
 Much as we try to be loving and kind, many times we’re unloving and unkind.
-And some of us, to be blunt, aren’t trying.
-They’ve relabeled their unkindness as tough love—“I’m just telling it like it is.
-I’m keeping it real.”
-No, they’re justifying their boorish behavior, and trying to pass it off as Christian.
+And some of us, to be blunt, aren’t even trying.
+They figure since they don’t need to be good people in order to be saved, they won’t bother to try to be good people at all.
+Even though it’s a fruit of the Spirit; even though God wants his kids to not sin.
+They’re just the same jerks they were as pagans, and have relabeled all their unkindness as “tough love”—“I’m just keeping it real.
+I’m telling it like it is.
+It’s brutal honesty.”
+Nah; it’s just brutality, and they’re trying to pass it off as Christian.

 Yet another.
 A die-hard Republican visits a church.
-As part of the usual prayers, the vicar calls upon the congregation to pray for the President—who’s a Democrat.
-The Republican is outraged: He doesn’t wanna pray for this President; if anything, he wants to pray against him, Psalm 109 style.
+As part of the usual prayers, the vicar calls upon the congregation to pray for the president, who’s a Democrat.
+The Republican is outraged: He doesn’t wanna pray for this president!
+If anything, he wants to pray against him, Psalm 109 style.
 What kind of liberal church is this?
 He won’t be back.

 Or a very devout person discovers the pastor went to see a certain R-rated movie.
 And he’s horrified.
 How could pastors watch such filth?
 What kind of hypocrisy do we have in the church’s leadership?
 How could such a person teach his children?
 He won’t be back.